-Our halfshafts are designed for a variety of vehicles and are custom engineered to meet specific vehicle requirements, transmitting torque from the engine to roadwheels.
-Our systems enhance vehicle handling and eliminate driveline disturbances on front-wheel and all-wheel drive vehicles.
+DL systems are designed for a variety of vehicle segments and are custom engineered to meet specific vehicle requirements, transmitting torque from the engine to roadwheels.
+Our systems enhance vehicle handling and eliminate driveline disturbances on frontwheel and all-wheel drive vehicles.
 Consequently, Nexteer's halfshafts enhance a driver's comfort and control.

-Achieving best-in-class comfort and control - especially in terms of DL Noise, Vibration and Harshness (NVH) becomes even more challenging with Electric Vehicles that are extremely quiet.
-In turn, Nexteer DL solves for these increased NVH requirements with premium, high-efficiency outboard joints, ball spline axles and lower mass components.
-OEM customers that use our halfshafts include: FCA, GM, Groupe PSA, RNM, VW and a number of China and India domestic OEMs.
+Achieving best-in-class comfort and control - especially in terms of DL Noise, Vibration and Harshness (NVH) - becomes even more challenging with EVs that are extremely quiet.
+Nexteer DL solves for these increased NVH requirements with premium, highefficiency outboard joints, ball spline axles and lower mass components.
+OEM customers that use our DL technologies include: GM on the Chevrolet Silverado, GMC Sierra, Chevrolet Traverse, Chevrolet Blazer, GMC Acadia, Buick Enclave, Cadillac XT6 and XT5; Ford on the Explorer and Aviator; RNM on the Dacia Logan and Sandero; PSA (now Stellantis) on the Peugeot 208; and FCA (now Stellantis) on the Chrysler 300 and Dodge Charger and Challenger.